Last Updated on by

 Must Read: Best Concrete Saw

 And with these small holes over 90 percent of the dust is collected and removed from the workspace.
 When using this bandsaw, you can expect a clean environment to resaw.
-You can also find a convenient power switch that comes with a lock key.
+Additionally, you can find a convenient power switch that comes with a lock key.

 The sound that this machine emits while resawing wood is very little.
 You will enjoy working with this machine as the noise and vibration that it generates is very minimal, preventing distractions and frustrations for you and those in your workshop.